rhdtownsend/gyre/doc/sphinx/source/user-guide/working-with-grids/spatial-grids.rst

    y_{1,2}(x) \sim \exp [ \chi \, \ln x ],

-where :math:`\chi` is one of the eigenvalues of the mechanical (upper-left) :math:`2 \times 2` submatrix of the full Jacobian matrix :math:`\mA` , evaluated at the midpoint :math:`x_{k+1/2}`.
+where :math:`\chi` is one of the two eigenvalues of the mechanical (upper-left) :math:`2 \times 2` submatrix of the full Jacobian matrix :math:`\mA` , evaluated at the midpoint :math:`x_{k+1/2}`.